 DeLaGarza started the season rotating between the outside back spots, but Arena soon decided to try something different.
-Arena started AJ at Center Back, which wasn’t that crazy of an idea, DeLaGarza played as a CB in college and his familiarity with Gonzalez going back to college made for an easy transition.
+Arena started AJ at Center Back, which wasn’t that crazy of an idea, DeLaGarza played as a CB in college and his familiarity with Gonzalez at Maryland made for an easy transition.
 What DeLaGarza lacked in height at the position (DeLaGarza is 5-9), me made up for with his positioning and pace.

 With DeLaGarza and Gonzalez occupying the middle, Franklin at the right back spot and veteran Todd Dunivant at left back, the Galaxy finally had the defense to compliment its star-studded offense.
 Everything finally came together in 2011, as the Galaxy won the second of back-to-back supporters shields, advance out of group play in the CONCACAF Champions League, did not lose a single match at home in any competitions, but most important of all, it finally won that elusive MLS Cup on a rainy Sunday evening at home, back then the Home Depot Center, as they defeated Houston (ironically) 1-0 to win the title, the first of the David Beckham era.